ruszkiew/sdwan/README.md

       --help  Show this message and exit.

     Commands:
-      attach             Attach a Device to a Device Template. certificate        Send Certificates to Controllers.
+      certificate        Send Certificates to Controllers.
       device             Display, Download, and View CLI Config for Devices. env                Print SDWAN Environment Values.